Top Menu

 Mudroom Update - DIY Shaker Cabinet Doors & Faux Cabinet

-This post today is all about a very inexpensive and easy way to build shaker-style cabinet doors for this utilitarian mudroom.
-I might use them again in the garage or basement.
-I also have the details on how to create a faux cabinet on the wall.
+Today's post describes an economical and easy way to build shaker-style cabinet doors for this utilitarian mudroom.
+Their low cost makes them an excellent solution for garage or basement cabinets.
+I also have details on creating a faux cabinet on the wall.

-In the past, I've built a good amount of doors, and they are all different, at least in the way they were built, from the ones I'm building here today.
+I've built many doors in the past, and they are all different (at least in how they were built) from the ones I'm creating today.
 They're all beginner-level builds that have served me well.
 You can check them here, here, and here.

 *This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.